What are the Dangers of Undiagnosed Dementia?

 Dementia Care

-An assessment of dementia is made through a collection of tests, including physical examinations to rule out other conditions, discussing your loved one’s medical history, testing mental capability and a brain scan.
+An assessment of dementia is often made through a collection of screening tests, these may include physical examinations to rule out other health conditions, reviewing your medical records, testing mental capability, blood tests, and performing a number of different brain scans.

 29% of those struggling with symptoms but no dementia diagnosis had sole responsibility for their finances, compared with 12% of those with undiagnosed dementia.